 On January 6, 2014, the Company entered into another plan of arrangement which includes a statutory plan of arrangement (the "Plan of Arrangement") with Orca Touchscreen Technologies Ltd. ("Orca Touchscreen") and Orca Mobile Solutions Ltd. ("Orca Mobile").
 Orca Touchscreen was incorporated in British Columbia on December 31, 2013 as a wholly-owned subsidiary of the Company for the sole purpose of affecting the Plan of Arrangement.
-Pursuant to the Plan of Arrangement: (1) Orca Mobile shall purchase all the issued and outstanding shares of Orca Touchscreen from the Company, (2) The Company shall issue 4 (pre-consolidation) of its common shares to Orca Touchscreen and receive in exchange 4,000 common shares of Orca Touchscreen, and then the Company shall cancel the 4 (pre-consolidation) shares it issued to Orca Touchscreen, (3) Orca Touchscreen shall acquire all the outstanding shares of Orca Mobile from all the Orca Mobile shareholders through a 1-for-1 share exchange, and (4) Orca Touchscreen shall apply for a listing on the CSE.
+Pursuant to the Plan of Arrangement: (1) Orca Mobile shall purchase all the issued and outstanding shares of Orca Touchscreen from the Company, (2) The Company shall issue 4 (pre-consolidation) of its common shares to Orca Touchscreen and receive in exchange 4,000 common shares of Orca Touchscreen shall acquire all the outstanding shares of Orca Mobile from all the Orca Touchscreen, (3) Orca Touchscreen shall acquire all the outstanding shares of Orca Mobile from all the Orca Mobile shareholders through a 1-for-1 share exchange, and (4) Orca Touchscreen shall apply for a listing on the CSE.
 The Supreme Court of British Columbia granted a Final Order approving the Plan of Arrangement with Orca Touchscreen and Orca Mobile on March 6, 2014.